 Curriculum development is a district-wide effort.
-Teachers and administrators from all subject areas form working committees to draft recommendations on courses of study, appropriate textbooks, and other instructional materials.
+Teachers and administrators from all subject areas form working committees to draft recommendations on instructional materials.

 The California Department of Education has determined textbook selection and adoption schedules.
 The district follows the state schedule for these adoptions and has purchased textbooks from the most recent state-approved lists.
 All approved instructional materials are aligned with California content standards for core academic areas.